Erin M. Riley: Career

 Her work was shown during the 2015 Art Basel Miami week at Miami Projects and the KITH Homage exhibit concurrently.
 In 2013, Erin M. Riley was among eight women artists featured in Seattle-based Brian Ohno Gallery's exhibition entitled "Get Naked," which focused on works relating to the female body and sexuality.

 Also in 2013, her work was shown at Philadelphia's Paradigm Gallery and the Joseph Gross Gallery at the University of Arizona.

+Artworks

+Riley creates tapestries based on her memories, fears, and past traumas to show the struggle of finding ones own identity.
+One of Riley’s more popular tapestries is a work of art depicting a young woman sitting on the floor burning a photograph that appears to be her younger self surrounded by children's toys.
+The tapestry titled, Why Now?, was created in 2021.
+Such graphics of her sudden expression, had Riley's mother question “why now?” which was the inspiration of this tapestry.
+Why Now? was displayed at a group exhibition show by Arsenal Contemporary Art New York called "Material Knowledge".